Bassick High School

-Bassick High School is a US public trade high school located in Bridgeport, Connecticut.
+Bassick High School is a public high school located in Bridgeport, Connecticut.

 History

 In 1924, the Bassick family home was demolished to begin construction for a school.
 The E & F Construction Company was awarded the contract after submitting a bid for $692,946.
 Architect Ernest G. Southey created a Georgian style plan set back 100 feet from Fairfield Avenue leaving "ample room to the south of the school for a large athletic field."

-Bassick Junior High School opened in 1929 with 1,034 students in grades seven through nine and was soon thereafter converted to a senior high school.
+Bassick Junior High School opened in 1929 with 1,034 students in grades seven through nine and was converted to a senior high school starting in 1934, although seniors did not graduate Bassick until 1936.
 A new addition was built in 1968 at a cost of $3.5 million.

 Academics

 As of 2006, the school administration planned to continue developing "Achievement and Career Academies" within the school.
 "These Academies will create small communities of learners that will personalize the educational experience for each student and provide needed support for increased levels of academic achievement," according to the Federal Department of Education Web site.
 "Through an Advisory Program, Bassick will ensure that each student is known well by at least one adult member of the school community."
 The program was also to integrate reading and mathematics instruction.

 In the federal 2006 fiscal year, The U.S. Department of Education awarded the school $476,753 for a five-year "Smaller Learning Communities" grant.
 Since that point, Bassick High School has cycled through various academic models.